-- While most monsters on Scooby-Doo have been made up from scratch for the franchise, the various movies have featured the likes of the Loch Ness Monster and chupacabra.
+- While most monsters on Scooby-Doo have been made up from scratch for the franchise, the various series and movies have featured the likes of the Yeti, Loch Ness Monster, and chupacabra.

 - Globsters: These are unidentified organic masses of skin and organs that wash up on beaches from time to time.
 Globsters such as the "St. Augustine Monster" are often assumed to be cryptids, although necropsies may prove them to be known animal carcasses rendered hard to recognize by decomposition.